Data-Augmented Deep Learning for Downhole Depth Sensing and Validation: Methods

 \subsubsection{Label Smoothing Regularization (LSR)}

 ~\nopagebreak

 LSR softens labels by redistributing a small probability portion from the correct class evenly among all classes.
 The distribution relationship follows \cite{szegedy2016rethinking}:

-where $p(k)$ is the ground-truth distribution over the k\textsuperscript{th} class; $p^{\prime}(k)$ is the training distribution over the k\textsuperscript{th} class; $i$ denotes the correct class; $K$ is the total number of classes; and $\delta$ is the Kronecker delta function.
+where $p(k)$ is the ground-truth distribution over the k\textsuperscript{th} class; $p^{\prime}(k)$ is the training distribution over the k\textsuperscript{th} class; $i$ denotes the correct class; $K$ is the total number of classes; $\delta$ is the Kronecker delta function; and $\epsilon$ is the smoothing parameter.

-This method discourages overconfident predictions by preventing the largest logit from becoming disproportionately larger than others, thereby regularizing the model and enhancing its generalization capability \cite{szegedy2016rethinking}.
-For this work, with $K=2$, the training distribution simplifies to:
+When employing the sigmoid function, the parameter $\epsilon$ effectively constrains the magnitude of the output logits.
+This mechanism discourages overconfident predictions by preventing the largest logit from becoming disproportionately larger than others, thereby regularizing the model and enhancing its generalization capability \cite{szegedy2016rethinking}.
+In this study, given $K=2$, the training distribution simplifies to:

+where an $\epsilon$ value of 0.1 is recommended to strike a balance between accuracy and generalization capability.